uwhpsc-2016/syllabus/Syllabus.md

 Weekly quizzes are designed to test your knowledge of the content of the previous week's lectures and the "Primary References" listed.

-* Once you begin you will have **15 minutes** to complete the quiz.
+* Once you begin you will have **20 minutes** to complete the quiz.
 * You have one attempt.
-* If you want the full 15 minutes then begin the quiz 15 minutes before the end of the window.
+* If you want the full 20 minutes then begin the quiz 15 minutes before the end of the window.
 * You cannot pause the quiz and resume at a later time, even within the window.
+* Questions will be presented one at a time.
+Once you answer a question you cannot return to it.
 * Quiz Window: **Sunday, 5:00pm PST - Tuesday, 5:00am PST**

 Biweekly homework is automatically collected every other **Monday at 5:00pm PST**, no exceptions.